-The Certificate of Attendance will be available for online download via the EADV Brussels website at www.eadvbrussels2017.org, by simply entering your badge code number.
-Please keep your badge to print your certificate.
-Otherwise, Certificates of Attendance may also be printed directly on-site from the Self Printing machines located in the Registration area starting from Friday afternoon 26 May until the end of the Spring Symposium.
+The Certificate of Attendance will be available for online download via the EADV website by simply entering your email and password used during the registration process, or your EADV credentials.
+Otherwise, Certificates of Attendance may also be printed directly on-site from the Self Printing machines located in the Registration area.

 - Abstract submission deadline: 9 January 2017

 - Abstract evaluation deadline: 16 March 2017